-(1) Each of the outstanding options to purchase shares of our common stock was granted pursuant to our 2013 Plan.

-(2) This column represents the fair market value of a share of our common stock on the date of grant, as determined by our board of directors.

-(3) The option vests as to 1/4th of the shares of our common stock underlying it on May 12, 2016, and as to 1/60th in monthly installments after the initial vesting date, subject to the named executive officer's continued service through each vesting date.

-(4) The option vests as to 1/48th of the shares of our common stock underlying it in monthly installments after November 16, 2016, subject to the named executive officer's continued service through each vesting date.

-(5) The option vests as to 1/48th of the shares of our common stock underlying it in monthly installments after May 16, 2017, subject to the named executive officer's continued service through each vesting date.

-(6) The option includes two tranches.
+- (1) Each of the outstanding options to purchase shares of our common stock was granted pursuant to our 2013 Plan. - (2) This column represents the fair market value of a share of our common stock on the date of grant, as determined by our board of directors. - (3) The option vests as to 1/4th of the shares of our common stock underlying it on May 12, 2016, and as to 1/60th in monthly installments after the initial vesting date, subject to the named executive officer's continued service through each vesting date. - (4) The option vests as to 1/48th of the shares of our common stock underlying it in monthly installments after November 16, 2016, subject to the named executive officer's continued service through each vesting date. - (5) The option vests as to 1/48th of the shares of our common stock underlying it in monthly installments after May 16, 2017, subject to the named executive officer's continued service through each vesting date. - (6) The option includes two tranches.
 The first tranche (covering 75% of the shares of our common stock underlying the option) vests as to 1/4th of the shares of our common stock underlying it on November 27, 2018, and as to an additional 1/48th of the shares of our common stock underlying it in monthly installments after the initial vesting date, subject to the named executive officer's continued service through each vesting date.
-The second tranche (covering 25% of the total number of shares of our common stock underlying it in monthly installments, subject to the named executive officer's continued service through each vesting date.
-The second tranche (covering 25% of the total number of shares of our common stock underlying it in monthly installments, subject to the named executive officer's continued service through each vesting date, following achievement of the performance vesting condition, which is the first to occur of (i) the first day of our initial public offering or (ii) an alliance transaction entered into by us with the approval of our board which is valued at \$100,000,000 or more.

-(7) The option vests as to 1/4th of the shares of our common stock underlying it on June 10, 2020, and as to an additional 1/48th of the shares of our common stock underlying it in monthly installments after the initial vesting date, subject to the named executive officer's continued service through each vesting date.
+The second tranche (covering 25% of the total number of shares of our common stock underlying the option) vests as to 1/48th of the shares of our common stock underlying it in monthly installments, subject to the named executive officer's continued service through each vesting date, following achievement of the performance vesting condition, which is the first to occur of (i) the first day of our initial public offering or (ii) an alliance transaction entered into by us with the approval of our board which is valued at \$100,000,000 or more. - (7) The option vests as to 1/4th of the shares of our common stock underlying it on June 10, 2020, and as to an additional 1/48th of the shares of our common stock underlying it in monthly installments after the initial vesting date, subject to the named executive officer's continued service through each vesting date.